textext/textext/docs/README.md

 # Tex Text - A LaTeX extension for Inkscape

-*Note: There are more sophisticated instructions, including pictures in the docs directory of this repository named [Readme.pdf](docs/Readme.pdf)*

 ## Features
 - Typesetting of beautiful equations using LaTeX which are placed as svg objects in your document.
 - LaTeX equation objects can be re-edit later (in contrast to the built in LaTeX-tool).